Dwallington/MyPublicRepo/README.md

 # MyPublicRepo
-repo to upload my public stuffs
+repo to upload my stuffs

+TODO: how to use PGP